electronicsleep/MediaPi/README.md

 Turn your old TV into a rain machine or play your favorite videos

+Can also play mp3 files

+Web interface has visual representation of video size commenting on videos and start stop control

 ![Alt text](screenshot.jpg?raw=true "ScreenShot")

 ![Alt text](screenshot-web.jpg?raw=true "ScreenShot Web Interface")